CV examples

 Table of contents

-Creating a powerful student CV is an essential step to landing your job.
-Whether at a secondary school, college, or university, you need to know which template to choose and what to include in a CV as a student while ensuring it is Applicant Tracking System (ATS) friendly.
-However, finding a new job can feel like a job in itself, especially when you lack work experience.
+Creating a good CV is an essential step to landing your job.
+Whether at a secondary school, college, or university, you need to know which template to choose and what to include in a CV as a student while ensuring it is applicant tracking systems (ATS) friendly.
+However, finding a new job can feel like a job, especially when you lack work experience.

-To stand out from other candidates, highlight your strongest skills, personality, and side activities.
-By doing so, you can effectively differentiate yourself and make a lasting impression on potential employers.
-Our CV examples in the UK can serve as a valuable basis for crafting your student CV.
-Remember, the key lies in making your CV presentable and easy to follow, ensuring it is eye-catching.
+To gain a competitive edge in the fiercely competitive market, highlight your relevant skills, qualifications, and additional experience.
+Doing so ensures you effectively differentiate yourself and make a lasting impression on potential employers.
+Our CV templates for students or fresh graduates in the UK can help you craft a modern CV with a colour of your choice.
+Remember, the key lies in making your CV presentable and easy to read while tailored to your desired job target.

 Student CV Example